DarkGeekMS/ApeX-Server/public/docs/source/.compare.md

 controls the comments , replies and private messages for each user
 <!-- START_e795fade4d25e2473e7fd22cababfe99 -->
 ## add
-submit a new comment or reply to a comment on a post.
+submit a new comment or reply to a comment on a post or reply to any message.

 Success Cases :
 1) return true to ensure that the comment , reply is added successfully.